Gated Relational Alignment via Confidence-based Distillation for Efficient VLMs: Experiments

 We conduct ablation studies to validate each component in GRACE.
 All experiments use Qwen2-VL (7B$\rightarrow$2B) evaluated on MMBench~\cite{liu2024mmbench}, SEED-Bench~\cite{li2023seed}, and ScienceQA~\cite{lu2022learn}.

-\textbf{Effect of Distillation Components.} Table~\ref{tab:ablation_distill} isolates each component's contribution.
-Starting from vanilla KD (74.8\%), both GDKD and RCKA provide substantial gains individually (76.6\% and 76.8\%, respectively).
-RCKA yields the largest single-component improvement, particularly on SEED-Bench (+1.4\% over GDKD), validating that preserving visual token relationships is crucial for VLM distillation.
-The adaptive IB controller provides moderate gains alone (75.5\%), as its primary role is to balance loss components dynamically.
-The full GRACE framework achieves 78.2\% (+7.6\% over baseline), demonstrating the complementary nature of all components.
+\textbf{Effect of Distillation Components.} Table~\ref{tab:ablation_distill} isolates the contribution of each distillation component.
+Starting from vanilla KD (74.8\%), adding either GDKD or RCKA yields clear gains, improving the average accuracy to 76.6\% and 76.8\%, respectively.
+The strong performance of GDKD confirms that teacher confidence is an effective signal for filtering unreliable token-level supervision, while the gain from RCKA shows that preserving visual-token relational structure is crucial for VLM distillation.
+The adaptive IB controller alone brings a moderate improvement to 75.5\%, as its role is mainly to regulate the strength of distillation rather than introduce new supervision.
+Combining all components achieves the best result of 78.2\%, demonstrating that confidence-aware logit transfer, relational structure alignment, and adaptive regularization provide complementary benefits.

-\textbf{Effect of Quantization Components.} Table~\ref{tab:ablation_quant} validates the necessity of joint optimization.
-QAT alone degrades performance below the BF16 baseline at both 8-bit ($-$0.7\%) and 4-bit ($-$1.9\%), confirming that quantization-induced information loss cannot be recovered through gradient-based scale learning alone.
-Combining QAT with naive KD partially mitigates this degradation (+2.3\% and +1.0\% for 8-bit and 4-bit, respectively).
-However, QAT combined with GRACE yields substantially larger improvements: 8-bit reaches 77.9\% (+7.2\%) and 4-bit achieves 77.2\% (+6.2\%), both significantly exceeding the BF16 baseline.
-Notably, the performance gap between 8-bit and 4-bit narrows from 1.0\% (QAT+naive KD) to 0.7\% (QAT+GRACE), indicating that confidence-gated distillation effectively preserves critical knowledge under aggressive quantization.
+\textbf{Effect of Quantization Components.} Table~\ref{tab:ablation_quant} validates the necessity of jointly optimizing quantization and distillation.
+QAT alone falls below the BF16 baseline at both 8-bit ($-$0.5\%) and 4-bit ($-$1.4\%), indicating that learned scales and weight adaptation are insufficient to fully recover information lost under low-bit constraints.
+Adding naive KD partially mitigates this degradation, but its gains remain limited because all teacher predictions are treated equally, including uncertain or noisy ones.
+In contrast, QAT combined with GRACE achieves substantially larger improvements, reaching 77.9\% at 8-bit and 77.2\% at 4-bit.
+The smaller gap between 8-bit and 4-bit under GRACE suggests that confidence-gated and relational supervision help the student preserve task-critical information even under aggressive quantization.

+\textbf{Effect of Gating Design.} Figure~\ref{fig:ablation_gating} further compares different confidence gating functions under standard KL distillation.
+Without gating, the student reaches 74.8\%, showing that teacher supervision is useful but still contains noisy signals.
+Hard thresholding drops sharply to 72.3\%, even below the no-gating baseline, suggesting that binary filtering removes not only unreliable tokens but also partially informative ones.
+Linear gating improves over no gating by softly reducing the influence of high-entropy predictions.
+Exponential gating performs best when $\lambda=1.0$, reaching 76.2\%, because it provides a smoother confidence-dependent weighting while retaining useful supervision from moderately uncertain tokens.
+The results also show an inverted-U trend: $\lambda=0.5$ under-suppresses noisy teacher predictions, whereas $\lambda=3.0$ over-suppresses supervision and hurts knowledge transfer.
+This supports our design choice of entropy-based soft gating for robust distillation.